WaltersArtMuseum/api-thewalters-org/README.md

 # Notes

 Here are some general notes and documentation about the API.
-These notes may move to other parts of the documentation, once they are complete.

 ## Documentation Conventions